-The state of politics as we know it is more manipulative and malleable than we’ve ever known it.
+The state of modern politics is more manipulative and malleable than we’ve ever known it.
 Billionaire’s and celebrities are running for office and closer to home, power is more fleeting than ever.

 Before social media and the internet had grown to capture the majority of the population, it was television that served information – whether it was true or false.
 And the man who recognised its power was Fox News founder Roger Ailes.
 Moulding the network from 1996, the CEO and nine years later, the Chairman of Fox Television Networks was known for his ruthlessness and allure which had the businessman influence the U.S. political sphere for almost two decades.
 In 2016, Ailes resigned after sexual allegations were brought against him before he died 12 months later, aged 77.